 Gifts Reviewing our intent to give gifts may be important.
 Giving gifts through kindness without any strings attached, without an agenda to get something back, without expectations for gratitude, approval, that the person must appreciate it, like it, use it, may be a challenge for us at times (see also Giving, Receiving & Sharing Love - Loving & Being Loved).

 Kindness We may have built walls to shut ourselves off from kindness.
 We may have certain fears, reservations, that we will be seen as weak, taken advantage of if we are kind, that we may end up feeling rejected, hurt.
 And this hurt may date back from unkind responses in our childhood.
 If we are shut down or discount others to protect ourself, we may also be rejecting ourself, feel bad inside, self-critical or judgemental, struggle to be kind, become fiercely independent or perfectionist.
-If we treat ourselves unkindly, we are likely to treat others the same way.
+We can choose kindness as our guide, kindness towards our emotions - our inner child, body, others and if we treat ourselves unkindly, we are likely to treat others the same way.
 And similarly, if we are unkind, harsh, judgemental to others, we are likely to be so for ourselves.
 Yet we all affect each other at one level we are all one, part of a whole, where unkindness, kindness reverberates around us (see also Speaking From Fear Or Love, Kindness).
 When we feel good about ourself and spread kindness, this has a ripple effect.
 We may believe others may think us strange if we are kind, that we want something in return, and we too may wonder what is the point of being kind without any reward.
 (Some may confuse being nice - which can come with strings attached with being kind - which tends to be more sincere, wanting nothing in return.)
 We can't ignore our own circumstances, struggles, anxiety, behaviour, etc. yet our difficulties don't have to rule out being kind - coming from our heart, our true self.
 (When we are pressurised often just small acts of kindness, a genuine smile can reduce this.)
 Being kind to ourself and our body, having unconditional love to ourselves and others - having compassion, empathy and appreciation, gratefulness, being thankful for what we have with our sense of loving care towards others often enhances our own happiness and benefits others' wellbeing and esteem, reduces stress, enhances social interactions.
 Just being pleasant, nice (without losing our power) because it makes us feel good may be important to us.
 Being in touch with the virtue of our kindness - an elevated mood, expressing this, keeping our heart open, utilising our vision, being compassionate, with generosity of spirit, softness, honouring our and other people's small achievements, accomplishments and extending unconditional kindness (some offer kind thoughts, meditations, prayers, wishing others well, health, happiness), blessings to others with no agenda, thought of reward, offering acts of service, often makes not only others but also us feel good with a sense of joy.
 Connection to individual kindness may also link us to becoming moved by a collective kindness - a love of one another in touch with our internal response to promote wellbeing in others - agape.

 Kindness is an inner desire that makes us want to do good things even if we do not get anything in return.
 It is the joy of our life to do them.
 When we do good things from this inner desire, there is kindness in everything we think, say, want, and do.Emanuel Swedenborg